muhendisonur/design-patterns/README.md

 # Design Patterns
-Implementation of some software design patterns.
+The implementation of some software design patterns is based on examples.
+The design pattern implementations are not related to each other.

 ## Programming Language
 Mostly C# on .Net Core framework.